Eigenlogic in the spirit of George Boole: Conclusion and perspectives

+Concerning the first line of the diagram one can generalize to eigenvalues different from the couple $\{0,1\}$ associated to projection operators for example by using the couple $\{+1,-1\}$ associated to self-inverse unitary operators this has been done in \cite{key-9}, in general one can associate a binary logical operator with whatever couple of distinct eigenvalues $\{\lambda_{1},\lambda_{2}\}$ the corresponding family of logical operators can be found by matrix interpolation methods as proposed in \cite{key- 29}.

-In propositional logic the arguments of a compound logical proposition are the atomic propositions, in Eigenlogic, these are what we have named the \textit{logical projector operators}.\textit{ }Examples are the one-argument logical projector $\boldsymbol{A}$ in equation (\ref{eq:LogOperator1}); the two two-argument logical projectors $\boldsymbol{A}^{[2]}$ and $\boldsymbol{B}^{[2]}$ in equations (\ref{eq: LogProj2A},\ref{eq:LogProj2B}); the three three-argument logical projectors $\boldsymbol{A}^{[3]}$, $\boldsymbol{B}^{[3]}$ and $\boldsymbol{C}^{[3]}$ in equation (\ref{eq:LogProj3}) and so on for higher arity.
+In propositional logic the arguments of a compound logical proposition are the atomic propositions, in Eigenlogic, these are what we have named the \textit{logical projector operators} (also sometimes named \textit{dictators} in logic \cite{key-9,key-82}).\textit{ }Examples are the one-argument logical projector $\boldsymbol{A}$ in equation (\ref{eq:LogOperator1}); the two two-argument logical projectors $\boldsymbol{A}^{[2]}$ and $\boldsymbol{B}^{[2]}$ in equations (\ref{eq: LogProj2A},\ref{eq:LogProj2B}); the three three-argument logical projectors $\boldsymbol{A}^{[3]}$, $\boldsymbol{B}^{[3]}$ and $\boldsymbol{C}^{[3]}$ in equation (\ref{eq:LogProj3}) and so on for higher arity.

 This is a fundamental difference with what is usually considered in quantum logic (for a definition of atomic propositions in quantum logic see \textit{e.g.} \cite{key-93} p.
 98) where atomic propositions are associated with rays \textit{i.e.} quantum pure state density matrices.
 In Eigenlogic the logical connective conjunction ($AND$$,\,\wedge$), which is non-atomic, is represented by a ray (rank-$1$ projection operator), see equations (\ref{eq:OperAND2}, \ref{eq:OperAND3}), the other $n-1$ rays are simply obtained by complementing selectively the arguments of the conjunction.
 In general, here, rays correspond to Kronecker products of generating projection operators (seed projection operator), see equations (\ref{eq:OrthProj2}) and (\ref{eq:OrthProj3}) and are non-atomic (except in the case of one argument: $n=1$).
+From the point of view of logic atomic propositions must be independent propositions and this can only be achieved with the formulation given by (\ref{eq: LogProj2A}) and (\ref{eq:LogProj2B}) and not by mutually exclusive projection operators, such as the rank-$1$ projection operators which are thus not independent.
 Thus for Eigenlogic, atomic propositions are not rays when considering connectives with more than one argument ($n\geq2$).